app-academy-exercises-jb/Full-Stack-Proposal/README.md

 8. __BONUS:__ Asynchronous Job Queue
 	- A central server which collects jobs in a queue and dispatches them to its collection of workers, on a first-available basis.
 The server returns the worker's results to the original caller.
-	- Use case: Async loading of links shared in chat
+	- Use case: Async URL unfurling for links shared in chat

 ### <u>Architectural Design:</u>